5 Relationship Situations That Are A Waste Of Your Valuable Time

 Why?
-Because any time you're with a guy who wants a different type of relationship than you do, you are on the road to regret and heartbreak.
+Because any time you're with someone who wants a different type of relationship than you do, you are on the road to regret and heartbreak.

 You end up wasting precious months — or years — in a situation that was never going anywhere from day one.
 You end up feeling hurt, sad, and disappointed, even though the signs were there the entire time.

-So, if a committed relationship is your ultimate goal and you're in one of these 5 scenarios, it's probably time to break up with him.
+So, if a committed relationship is your ultimate goal and you're in one of these 5 scenarios, it's probably time to break up with them.

 When you're just hooking up, the chances of this kind of arrangement turning into anything more are slim to none.
 Guys in this "no strings attached" scenario don't take the relationship — or you — seriously.